moltenllama/gct-systems-training/glimcare/index.md

 - **Priority:** Let's us prioritize tickets and alerts us to tickets that need immediate action.
 Can be Low, Medium or High.
 An 'Emergency' priority will be added in a future release.
 - **Queue:** Queues allow us to group tickets together.
 As Glimesh grows so will the amount of tickets we receive.
 We'll need to sort tickets in to queues like 'Billing', 'Technical Issues', 'Team Lead Required' etc.
 - **Notes / Emails:** Tickets also include emails sent between us and the user and can include private internal only notes that the user can't see.

+## Ticket Statuses

+- Open: Ticket is
+- Closed: Ticket has been

 ## Ticket Queues